The Cookin Chicks

 Recipe by: Kristin Hayes

-This pull apart pizza bread comes together quickly and makes a fun appetizer, snack, or easy meal.
-Customize with your favorite pizza toppings and serve with marinara sauce for dipping.
+This Pull Apart Pizza Bread comes together quickly and makes a fun appetizer, snack, or easy dinner.
+Made with refrigerated biscuit dough, pepperoni, and mozzarella cheese, it's easy to customize with your favorite pizza toppings and serve with warm marinara sauce for dipping.

 Prevent your screen from going dark